-T-Mobile's Q2 2013 results include 1.1 million new customers, 4.3 million smartphones soldAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile's Q2 2013 results include 1.1 million new customers, 4.3 million smartphones soldAlex Wagner - Editorial Director of News and Content

 Last month saw Verizon, AT&T and Sprint share their respective second quarter 2013 results, revealing just how well they performed during the April to June period.
 Now it's time for us out the big four U.S. carriers with T-Mobile's Q2 2013 stats.

 T-Mobile announced this morning that it added a total of 1.1 million customers during the second quarter of 2013.
 That includes 678,000 total branded customers, which is quite an improvement over the 3,000 branded additions it saw last quarter and is actually T-Mo's strongest branded growth in four years.
 The magenta operator ended Q2 2013 with a total of 44 million customers, a stat that includes around 8.9 million subscribers that it gained by acquiring MetroPCS.

 T-Mo reports that it saw smartphone sales of 4.3 million during the quarter, meaning that smartphones made up 86 percent of its total phone sales.
 T-Mobile says that the Apple iPhone 5 and Samsung Galaxy S 4 combined to make up a good chunk of its overall smartphone sales, representing 26 percent and 18 percent of its total smartphones sales.